jasonppy/FaST-VGS-Family/README.md

 }
 ```
 ## 0. Clone repo and install requirements
 Please git clone this repo, and install the required libraries in `./requirements.txt`.
-Please note that we also need to install `fairseq==0.10.2`.
+Please note that we also need to install `fairseq==0.12.2` (versions above might also work)

 ## 1. Model weights
 Can be found [in this folder](https://drive.google.com/drive/folders/1AOSXSaEgP8vnBR3cjLI7k_IYsFk_uZD3?usp=sharing)